 Let’s talk mechanics: Calibre 1315

 The calibre 1315 is a staple movement of Blancpain, enjoying a reputation for its three-barrel architecture, which in turn provides a five-day power reserve.
 Meanwhile, its silicon balance spring makes this self-winding movement resistance to magnetic forces, thus ensuring the precision of the watch – a matter of vital importance in the field of diving.
 Even back in 1953, Blancpain prioritised anti-magnetism by installing a soft iron cage in the original watch.

 Fortunately for fans of the Fifty Fathoms, wearers can admire the movement through the sapphire crystal caseback – not least the platinum oscillating weight bearing the ‘Fifty Fathoms 70th’ logo.
 Platinum was chosen as the material for this because in Switzerland, it is the traditional precious metal for celebrating 70th wedding anniversaries.
 The weight also features an unusual opening also present in the 1953 model, previously employed to increase the suppleness of the rotor and thus shock-resistance.

 Last but not least, the Fifty Fathoms 70th Anniversary Act 1 comes on a black NATO YTT+ strap.
-This type of NATO strap consists of 100% recycled and entirely recyclable thread from fishing nets recovered from the sea or oceans – a sustainable initiative that will be extended to all Blancpain NATO straps.
+This type of NATO strap consists of 100% recycled and entirely recyclable thread from fishing nets recovered from the sea – a sustainable initiative that will be extended to all Blancpain NATO straps.
 Finally, all three series of anniversary watches will be exclusively available for pre-order on the Blancpain website as of January 2023.
 Price: 18,500 euros.